luke-mao/WWCD5_Laptop_Website/README.md

 # Progress

 ## 05/03/2021:
-Finish backend auth module with login and signup functions.
+Finish backend auth module with login and signup functions, and the user module with get/put/post address sets.

 ## 02/03/2021:
 Finish database.
 Total 240 laptop data.
 Credit to noteb.com